Can Meningioma Grow Back?

 How is recurrent meningioma treated?

 There are several options for treating recurrent meningiomas.
-Stereotactic radiosurgery, for instance, is sometimes recommended for recurrent tumors that cannot be removed with traditional surgery and are no longer responding to conventional radiation treatments.
+Stereotactic radiosurgery, for instance, is sometimes recommended for recurrent tumors that cannot be removed with traditional surgery.
 Sometimes, single-agent targeted therapies (medications used to destroy cancerous cells without harming healthy cells) may also be recommended.